 It becomes more difficult to remember the gestural command set as the number of gestures increases.
-If we were to replace all interior controls with gestures today, it is estimated that it would require a set of 300 to 700 different gestures4.
+If we were to replace all interior controls with gestures today, it is estimated that it would require a set of 300 to 700 different gestures.
 Simply replacing the current structure is therefore not realistic.
-However, current research recommends using a small set of natural hand gestures to supplement interior controls4.
+However, current research recommends using a small set of natural hand gestures to supplement interior controls.

 By Control Type

 Gestures can simply be mapped to a button or switch.
 It would then control the underlying functionalities of that particular button.
 For example, a thumbs-up could be mapped to the 'accept call' button.

 Instead of a specific button, gestures could be mapped to a set of controls of a certain theme.
 For example, the lighting in the car, or for opening/closing various parts in the interior such as the windows.